usdaud/algotradinglib.github.io/en/pedia/t/trading_strategies.md

 ### 1. Trend Following

 [Trend following](../t/trend_following.md) is a strategy that seeks to capitalize on the momentum of existing market trends.
 Traders using this strategy believe that prices that have been rising or falling for a particular period will continue to do so.
-Key tools for [trend following](../t/trend_following.md) include moving averages, trendlines, and various [technical indicators](../t/technical_indicators.md) like the Average Directional Index (ADX).
+Key tools for [trend following](../t/trend_following.md) include moving averages, trendlines, and various [technical indicators](../t/technical_indicators.md) like the [Average Directional Index](../a/average_directional_index_(adx).md) (ADX).

 - **Moving Averages**: Simple (SMA) and Exponential Moving Averages (EMA) are widely used to identify the direction of the trend.
 - **Trendlines**: Drawing lines that connect significant price points helps to visualize the trend.